-Like the House bill, the Senate measure would mandate that everyone buys insurance and set up exchanges where individuals could choose among various options.
-It also would offer subsidies to help the lowest-income Americans pay for coverage.
+Like the House bill, it would mandate that everyone buys insurance and set up exchanges where individuals could choose among various options.
+It also would offer subsidies to help the lowest-income Americans pay for the coverage.

-The bill does not include language approved earlier this month by the House that would strengthen the existing prohibition on using federal funds for abortion, senators said.
+The bill does not include language approved earlier this month by the House of Representatives that would strengthen the existing prohibition on using federal funds for abortion, senators said.

 The healthcare overhaul has been stalled for weeks in the Senate as Reid waited for the CBO estimates and searched for a way to win the 60 votes needed to clear Republican procedural hurdles.

-A handful of centrist Democrats have rebelled at Reid's decision to include a public insurance program in the bill but he has been working to corral their support.
+A handful of centrist Democrats have rebelled at Reid's decision to include a public insurance program in the bill, but Reid has been working to corral their support.

 When it comes time to vote, no one in our caucus is going to be the one or two who is going to sink this bill.
 It's just not going to happen, Democratic Senator Tom Harkin said.

 Senator Ben Nelson, one of the uncommitted Democrats, said he would need to read the bill before making a final decision on whether to support the motion to open debate but added he was pleased with the steps taken so far by Reid.